 The Cost-Effectiveness work stream’s main objective is to maximize value for money through translation of cost-effectiveness evidence for use in food assistance policy and programming.
-In particular, it focuses on 1) developing the FAQR Decision Support Tool, an interactive application for more cost-effective programming of specialized nutritious foods; 2) conducting cost-effectiveness research and interpreting cost-effectiveness analysis results in conjunction with the FAQR Field Research work stream
+In particular, it focuses on 1) developing Food Assistance Cost-Effectiveness Tool (FACET), an interactive application for decision support in programming specialized nutritious foods; 2) conducting cost-effectiveness research and interpreting cost-effectiveness analysis results in conjunction with the FAQR Field Research work stream.

 2) Cost-Effectiveness Research in Conjunction with the FAQR Field Research Work Stream:

 Please check out the FAQR Field Research for more details.

 - Cost-Effectiveness of Four Specialized Foods for Treatment of MAM: Field Research in Sierra Leone Summary